The process of creating a regional circular economy strategy together with stakeholders.

-One of the spearheads of Päijät-Häme region’s RIS3 strategy is circular economy (CE).
-The largest city in the region, Lahti, also promotes CE in its strategy.
-Whereas the Finnish national road map towards CE (Sitra 2016) provides outlines for the transition, there was still a need to concretise aims and actions at regional level.
-It was decided to create a road map, a joint regional CE strategy for the nine municipalities in Päijät-Häme.
+In Päijät-Häme region, Finland, one of the RIS3 spearheads is circular economy (CE).
+The region's main city, Lahti, also promotes CE in its strategy.
+Whereas the Finnish national road map towards CE (Sitra 2016) provides outlines for the transition, the Päijät-Häme road map, a joint regional CE strategy for nine municipalities, concretise aims and actions at regional level.

-The stakeholders involved in the process included the regional council, other regional and municipal authorities, higher education institutions, a regional development corporation, as well as public and private companies.
+The stakeholders involved in the process included the regional council, other regional and municipal authorities, academia, a regional development corporation, as well as public and private companies.
 The process continues through implementation, identification of new opportunities and involvement of new actors.
+The regional CE stakeholder group will continuously update the road map, the first update was done in Sept 2018.

-The process was planned together with the regional council and Lahti University of Applied Sciences, which acts as the coordinator.
-The implementation was organized through an ERDF project that also provided background information on e.g. regional material flows and CE actors.
+The process was planned by the regional council and Lahti University of Applied Sciences, which acts as the coordinator.
+It was organized through an ERDF project that also provided background information on e.g. regional material flows and CE actors.

 The road map is one of the main outcomes of the 2,5 years long ERDF project “Kiertoliike”.
 The process was organised through a 50% project manager, together with the project partners.
 Regional authorities with the will to develop CE on strategic level and active stakeholders are keys to success.